inform-health-informatics/emap_documentation/SOP/format_change_log.md

 # Formatting ChangeLog

 The text shown here should be copied into the ChangeLog document with the appropriate information added.
-It should also be copied to the Release Announements document after appropriate information has been added, with thee exception of the Repositories Version scetion.
+It should also be copied to the Release Announcements document after appropriate information has been added, with the exception of the Repositories Version section.

 ---